 Departmental library representatives play a crucial role in terms of communication between Information Services (IS) and Academic departments.
 They are the first point of contact on matters relating to resource development and acquisitions and Information skills training within the department.
 Each department is asked by IS to nominate a member of staff (this can be an academic or administrative staff) to act as a liaison between the department and the library.
 The specific duties the reps perform vary from department to department but on the whole includes the following:

 1. Act as the main point of contact between the department and the library

 2. Communicate library information to staff and students in the department and vice versa or recommend another to do so, as appropriate.

 Information literacy training

-11. Ensure that all new students are aware of, and encouraged to attend a library induction tour / other library induction activity including online.
+9. Ensure that all new students are aware of, and encouraged to attend a library induction tour / other library induction activity including online.

 10. Work with the library and academic staff to embed Information Literacy training within each curriculum in the department.

 11. Promote Information Literacy development in the department.